cs481-ekh/s22-beima/docs/Initial Setup/InitialSetup.md

 Clone project into chosen location

+Place environment variable file ".env" at ./BEIMA.Client/.env and ensure all lines except those under the Local Dev heading are commented with " # "
-Place environment variable file ".env" at ./BEIMA.Client/.env Place the "local.settings.json" file at ./BEIMA.Backend/local.settings.json Valid CurrentEnv settings for local.settings.json are dev-cloud, dev-local, deploy
+Place the "local.settings.json" file at ./BEIMA.Backend/local.settings.json make sure CurrentEnv is set to dev-local Valid CurrentEnv settings for local.settings.json are dev-local, deploy

 Enter ./BEIMA.Client/ directory